 Hi Friends!
 Have I got a fun post for you today!
 It’s time once again for Swap it Like It’s Hot hosted by the very fun Charlotte of Ciburbanity!
 This challenge is where we go to the thrift store and find a bunch of crap, then send it to another blogger to make over.
 In turn we also received a box of crap, only my crap was good.
-Real good, ya’ll.
+Real good, y’all.

-And here is what the talented Kimm from Reinvented sent to me this round:
+Here is what the talented Kimm from Reinvented sent to me this round:

 More great stuff!